Vitalii-Mykhalchenko/made_in_ua/README.md

 Replace the API in the bot = telebot.TeleBot("API") line with your actual API key.

 3. Prepare the database
 Create a products.csv file with product information.
-The file should be formatted with the following columns:

-Штрих-код: Barcode number (this is what the bot will search for).
-Назва товару: Product name.

-## Usage

 ## Commands and Actions